 But I will not despair, because there is PLENTY of hockey on TV this week for all KINDS of people.
-Tie up your skates and let’s hit the TV rink!
+Tie up your skates, also ones for your kid and let’s hit the TV rink!

 1) The Mighty Ducks, Thursday, June 27 at 5:15pm on HBO Family